WindowsRefundDay/Combat/README.md

 `/uv.sw.js` --> `/uv/uv.sw.js`

 # Games
 Games are not included by default due to the extremely large size of them.
+They need to be put in the games folder

 ```
 git clone https://github.com/caracal-js/gfiles.git source